 Rosa nutkana var. nutkana

-The Nootka rose is an attractive shrub to 3 meters high.
+The Nootka rose is an attractive shrub growing up to 9′ high.
 The straight, erect stems are usually green, but occasionally may be reddish.
 The prickles are larger and thicker than those of the other native rose species.

 The leaves are alternate on the stems and pinnately compound with 5-7 leaflets, dark green above, paler and slightly hairy below.
 The leaflets are elliptic or ovate in shape with serrate margins, and range from 1-7 cm long and 0.7-4.5 cm wide.

 Wild rose is spindly and tends to form loose thickets, which in large spaces makes it useful as a hedgerow or as a wildlife-friendly ornamental.
 The leaves and fruits are important food sources for herbivores and upland game birds, and rose thickets provide excellent nesting and escape habitat for songbirds.
-The plant has many uses for people too.
-Rose hips are high in vitamin C and may be made into jam, tea, and used as flavoring, and the leaves have a variety of medicinal uses.
+The plant also has many traditional uses in Native American culture.
+Rose hips can be made into jam, tea, and used as flavoring, and the leaves have a variety of medicinal uses.
 Dried flower petals are used for scents and potpourri.